MArhamAA1422/b6-learning/react/lws.md

 ## Solve issue with 'this' in callback
 - We can use arrow function
 - We can use `.bind()`
-- Also, we can use presave outer "this"
+- Also, we can use pre-saved outer "this"

 ## Handling Events

 #### Prevent default
-- don't go to the link that is clicked, submit button handle
+- For example: don't go to the link that is clicked, submit button handle
 - `event.preventDefault()`

 ## Conditional rendering
-- trinary operator
+- ternary operator
 - && operator
 - use variable to construct the element

 ## Controlled vs Uncontrolled Component
 - Controlled input has `value` attribute/property.
-- (no value attribute) DOM manages uncontrolled one. (using **ref**)
+- (no value attribute) DOM manages uncontrolled one. (also, can use **ref**)
 - For controlled input, React takes the responsibility, but also it requires **state**.

 ```jsx